Skeletal fluorosis: Symptoms

 Symptoms are mainly promoted in the bone structure.
 Due to a high fluoride concentration in the body, the bone is hardened and thus less elastic, resulting in an increased frequency of fractures.
 Other symptoms include thickening of the bone structure and accumulation of bone tissue, which both contribute to impaired joint mobility.
 Ligaments and cartilage can become ossified.
 Most patients with skeletal fluorosis show side effects from the high fluoride dose such as ruptures of the stomach lining and nausea.

 Fluoride can also damage the parathyroid glands, leading to hyperparathyroidism, the uncontrolled secretion of parathyroid hormones.
 These hormones regulate calcium concentration in the body.
 An elevated parathyroid hormone concentration results in a depletion of calcium in bone structures and thus a higher calcium concentration in the blood.

 The clinical symptoms of fluoride toxicity in the bones are indistinguishable from arthritis.
 Even low level exposure to fluoride can cause or worsen the symptoms in consumers with vulnerable genotypes.

 Causes

 Common causes of fluorosis include inhalation of fluoride dusts or fumes by workers in industry and consumption of fluoride from drinking water (levels of fluoride in excess of levels that are considered safe.)

 In India, especially the Nalgonda region (Telangana), a common cause of fluorosis is fluoride-rich drinking water that is sourced from deep-bore wells.
 Over half of groundwater sources in India have fluoride above recommended levels.

 Fluorosis can also occur as a result of volcanic activity.
 The 1783 eruption of the Laki volcano in Iceland is estimated to have killed about 22% of the Icelandic population, and 60% of livestock, as a result of fluorosis and sulfur dioxide gases.
-The 1693 eruption of Hekla also led to fatalities of livestock under similar conditions.
+The 1693 eruption of Hekla, another Icelandic volcano, also led to fatalities of livestock under similar conditions.